MatthewKuKanich/CAN_Commander/README.md

 - Connect your CAN High and Low wires or plug in an OBDII adapter

 3. **Running the Tool**:
-- Be sure to flash the CAN_Commander arduino script
+- Be sure to flash the CAN_Commander arduino script.
+- If using the android app flash CAN_WiFi to an ESP32
 - Follow terminal based prompts

 ## Usage